kingsfordgroup/armatus/README.md

 Format 2: The format of Rao et al. domains (see first section above).
 You must use the `-R` option.

-Format 3: Sparse matrix format from any dataset (3 column text file)
+Format 3: Sparse matrix format from any dataset (3 column text file).
+You must use the `-S` option.

 Output Format
 -------------